Contact us or call:

 The final semester emphasizes differentiation, diversity, working with special needs students, and the inclusion of technology as a teaching tool.

 The total program is designed to address the North Carolina Professional Teaching Standards and the North Carolina Teacher Education Specialty Area Standards in Elementary Education.

-In order to clear the lateral-entry license and earn a North Carolina Professional Educator’s Continuing License, all lateral-entry elementary education teachers must pass all three Pearson exams: N.C.
-Foundations of Reading, N.C.
-General Curriculum Multi-Subjects Subtest, and N.C.
-General Curriculum Math Subtest.
-Barton College’s program helps elementary education lateral-entry teachers meet this requirement in a sequenced manner.
-Elementary education lateral-entry teachers may take the Pearson tests at any time.
-To ensure the tests are taken and passed as appropriate, our program has built in the following prerequisites:
+In order to clear the residency license and earn a North Carolina Professional Educator’s Continuing License, all residency elementary education teachers must pass the Pearson N.C.
+Foundations of Reading exam and either the Pearson N.C.
+General Curriculum Math Subtest or the Praxis Mathematics Content Knowledge (7803) Exam.
+Elementary education residency teachers may take their licensure exams at any time; however, Barton College's program helps elementary education residency teachers prepare to meet this requirement in an intentional, sequenced manner.